rhilconsultants/openshift/README.md

 ```
 1. Create a branch of the repo
 2. Make the changes/additions that you want
-3. Commit the changes to your fork
+3. Commit the changes to your branch
 4. Enter a Pull request
+5. Contact another team member to review and perform the merge
+6. Delete branch (or insure to update branch from master before making next changes/additions)
 ```

-To follow best practicies, I believe that we can maintain the approach where no one merges there own pull request.
-Therefore, once you have put in a pull request you can contact another team member to review and perform the merge.

-Once the update is merged, i recommend either deleting the branch or making sure to update the branch from the master before making additional changes/additions that you would like to merge.